forhadulislam/ror-rest-api-starter/README.md

 You can remove the extra security layer of authentication by placing ':null_session' instead of ':exception' in the `application_controller.rb` file:

 `protect_from_forgery with: :null_session`

+# Basic User login

+For making the works easier.
+We have a simple user authentication api for checking if the user is eligible for logging in.
+It is under the User controller.
+The default route is `users/login`.